JAMPANIKOMAL/open-pit-mine-rockfall-prediction/README.md

-# AI-Based Rockfall Prediction System

-A data science project to predict rockfall risk in open-pit mines, inspired by the Smart India Hackathon (SIH) problem statement.
+# Rockfall Risk Assessment via Data Analytics & Visualization

+_A Project for Data Analytics & Visualization (DAV) Course_

+This project explores the problem statement SIH25071 from the Smart India Hackathon, adapted for the Data Analytics & Visualization (DAV) course (G5AD21DAV) at Rashtriya Raksha University.

+---

-## Project Vision
+## 1. Project Overview

-This project addresses SIH25071: "AI-Based Rockfall Prediction and Alert System for Open-Pit Mines."
-Mining safety is crucial, and AI-driven prediction of geological instability can help prevent accidents and save lives.

-The objective is to build a machine learning model that analyzes simulated sensor data to classify the immediate risk of a rockfall event.
-This serves as a proof-of-concept for a real-time monitoring and alert system.

-The workflow is notebook-based, similar to the biodiversity-edna-analysis project.
+The objective is to utilize data analytics techniques and machine learning—specifically classification models—to predict the risk level of rockfall events in open-pit mines based on simulated sensor data.
+By analyzing factors like seismic activity, vibration, water pressure, displacement, and rainfall, we aim to classify risk into distinct categories (Low, Medium, High, Critical).
+This project demonstrates the application of data mining and visualization principles for enhancing mining safety.

+---

-## Core Features
+## 2. Core Objectives

-- **Realistic Synthetic Data:** Custom-generated dataset simulating real-world geological and environmental sensor readings.
-- **Predictive Modeling:** Machine learning models classify rockfall risk into categories (Low, Medium, High, Critical).
-- **Feature Importance Analysis:** Identifies key sensor readings that predict rockfall risk.
-- **Clear Visualizations:** Intuitive plots and matrices to present model performance and data insights.
+-   **Data Generation & Exploration:** Create a synthetic dataset simulating sensor readings relevant to rockfall conditions and perform initial exploratory data analysis.
+-   **Data Pre-processing:** Clean the data, handle categorical features (risk levels) through encoding, and split the data for model training and evaluation.
+-   **Predictive Modeling:** Apply and evaluate various classification algorithms (e.g., Logistic Regression, Random Forest, Support Vector Machine) to predict rockfall risk categories.
+Identify the best-performing model.
+-   **Data Visualization & Interpretation:** Create visualizations like confusion matrices to evaluate model performance.
+Analyze results to understand the model's predictive capabilities and potentially identify key risk indicators (though feature importance wasn't directly available for the best model (SVC) in this run).

+---

-## Technology Stack
+## 3. Technology Stack

 -   **Language:** Python 3
-- **Data Science & ML:** pandas, scikit-learn, numpy
+-   **Data Science & ML:** pandas, numpy, scikit-learn
 -   **Data Visualization:** matplotlib, seaborn
 -   **Development Environment:** Jupyter Notebook

-## Project Structure

-The analysis is organized into four sequential notebooks:

-1. **01_data_generation_and_exploration.ipynb:** Create and explore the synthetic dataset.
-2. **02_data_preprocessing.ipynb:** Clean, encode, and prepare data for modeling.
-3. **03_model_development.ipynb:** Train and evaluate classification models.
-4. **04_results_visualization.ipynb:** Visualize results, including accuracy and key predictors.
+---

-## How to Run
+## 4. How to Run

-1. Install Python and required libraries:
+1.  **Environment Setup:**
+    * Clone the repository.
+    * Create and activate a Python virtual environment:
+        ```sh
+        python -m venv venv
+        # Activate (example for bash/zsh):
+        source venv/bin/activate
+        # Or (example for Windows cmd):
+        venv\Scripts\activate
         ```
+    * Install dependencies:
+        ```sh
         pip install -r requirements.txt
         ```
-2. Launch Jupyter Notebook or JupyterLab.
+2.  **Launch Jupyter:** Start Jupyter Notebook or JupyterLab from your activated environment.
-3. Open and run the notebooks in order, starting with `01_...`.
+3.  **Run Notebooks:** Execute the notebooks sequentially within the `/notebooks` directory:
+    1.  `01_data_generation_and_exploration.ipynb`
+    2.  `02_data_preprocessing.ipynb`
+    3.  `03_model_development.ipynb`
+    4.  `04_results_visualization.ipynb`

+    *The final notebook (`04_...`) displays the performance evaluation (like the confusion matrix) for the best model chosen in notebook 03.*

+---

 ## Acknowledgement